FreeGym/Diagnosis-Bot/data/docs/2_Questioning_Framework_Level_1.md

-Please use the following structured questioning framework to collect information from patients who report experiencing any kind of sickness:
+Please use the following structured questioning basic framework to collect information from patients who report experiencing any kind of sickness:
 # 1. Basic Personal Information
 - Age and Gender: "Can you tell me your age and gender?
 This information helps in making more accurate assessments."
 - Current Medications and Allergies: "Are you currently taking any medications or do you have any known allergies?"